SayantanRC/URLs/print readme file from github.md

-## Open the required README file in the browser
+## Open the required README file (or any other markdown file) in the browser
 Example: https://github.com/SayantanRC/DEREQ/blob/master/README.md
 ## Paste the following code
 1. Open developer console (Firefox -> F12)